Ranjus-git-tech/Excel-Projects-/README.md

 Visual breakdown of employee performance through charts.

+6.Sales Database 📊

+This project is an Excel-based sales analysis system built from raw data into a structured and visual format.
+It demonstrates skills in data cleaning, analysis, and visualization using Excel’s built-in tools.

+🚀 Features

+Cleaned raw data using Text-to-Columns (split by space).

+Applied Freeze Panes for easy navigation across large datasets.

+Used SUMIF for conditional totals.

+Applied SORT and FILTER for data management.

+Built a Pivot Table to summarize sales data.

+Created a Pie Chart to show sales distribution.

+Designed a Clustered Line Chart for trend visualization.

+🧮 Key Excel Skills Demonstrated

+Freeze Panes for better usability

+Text-to-Columns for splitting raw data

+SUMIF for conditional calculations

+Sorting & Filtering large datasets

+Pivot Table for summarization

+Charting (Pie + Clustered Line) for visualization

+📈 Purpose

+This project was designed to simulate a small sales database workflow:

+Start with unorganized data

+Cleaned it up for readability

+Analyze sales performance using formulas & pivot tables

+Present insights visually through charts

 🚀 Upcoming Projects

 More Excel-based projects are coming soon as I continue practicing and expanding my portfolio.